exalearn/colmena/docs/design.rst

 requests and a "results" queue for results.
 By default, operations will pull from these two default queues.
-Colmena also supports creating "topical" queues for tasks for special categories (e.g., tasks associated with active learning).
+Colmena also supports creating "topical" queues for tasks for special categories (e.g., tasks associated with active learning vs simulations).
 Client processes can filter to only read from these topical queues, which simplifies breaking a "Thinker" application in multiple sub-agents.